Reviews You Can Rely On

 The Arc'teryx Sentinel is our favorite shell jacket for ripping around the resort.
 The Sentinel has a sleek, high-quality construction with fully taped seams and DWR-treated and taped zippers to keep the moisture out.
 We love how the pit zips can quickly increase ventilation with their large open design.
 While working hard on the uphills and downhills, we found the shell material extremely breathable, allowing us to stay dry all day.
 To match all of the high-end construction, this shell has enough features to keep us happy at the resort.
 The 3L Gore-Tex shell screams bombproof weather resistance from the first feel, and it did not disappoint over our rigorous testing.

 The flip side of the breathability and versatility of a hardshell design is that it does not provide any inherent insulation.
 The Sentinel has a soft flannel backer, but this doesn't provide any significant insulation.
-Maintaining the proper temperature through layering and sweat-wicking is certainly an important part of staying warm.
-That said, if you are looking for a jacket that keeps you both warm and dry, you may want to consider one of the insulated models we tested, like the Helly Hansen Powderqueen 3.0.
+Maintaining the proper temperature through layering and sweat-wicking is important to staying warm.
+If you are looking for a jacket that keeps you both warm and dry, you may want to consider one of the insulated models we tested, like the Helly Hansen Powderqueen 3.0.
 However, if you're looking for one of the highest-end hardshells on the market, we believe the Sentinel is worth the investment.

 Read more: Arc'teryx Sentinel review